-Below is the AIMatters story and a Question and Answer session with the co-founders of the firm.
+Below is a Question and Answer with the co-founders of AIMatters.

-Q: Barry, tell us a bit about yourself and your journey?
+Q: Barry, tell us a bit about yourself and why you started the firm

-Our AI platform today makes machines available to companies of all sizes so they can avoid the high cost and long time delays that Mckinsey, Bain and BCG (aka MBB) take and charge.
+Our AI strategy platform uses machines to analyze companies of all sizes at a scale and scope that any time, let alone all teams together at Mckinsey, Bain and BCG (aka MBB) could accomplish at any cost over any reasonable period of time.
 With the AIMatters’ platform, she (that’s right, our computer is a woman) : 1) Benchmarks your business (e.g. we call it our Corporate GPS); 2) Provides leaders with education to better understand their choices; 3).
-Delivers machine generated recommendations; and 4) Connects our clients to our partners to help them execute the machines recommendations.
+Delivers machine generated recommendations.

-Basically, it’s all the stuff Barry used to do at McKinsey & Company, and I did at Bain & Company, but at a fraction of the cost and in a fraction of the time while using the same technologies that the best investors use to generate superior returns. .
+Basically, it’s all the stuff Barry used to do at McKinsey & Company, and I did at Bain & Company, but at a fraction of the time, cost and effort that our alumni firms did and charge.

 Q: Barry, how did you pick the name AIMatters?